 Abdul Wahid said Iraq already has an annual shortage of water for agricultural use of about 8 billion cubic meters.
 Its current demand is 25 billion cubic meters, but the current allocation is only 17 billion cubic meters.

-Iraqi Ministry of Agriculture senior adviser Dhafir Abdullah expects Iraq to lose half a million dunams (124 million acres) of agricultural lands because of the water crisis, and more as the dam fills.
+Iraqi Ministry of Agriculture senior adviser Dhafir Abdullah expects Iraq to lose half a million dunams (almost 124,000 acres) of agricultural lands because of the water crisis, and more as the dam fills.

 The dam's reservoir has a maximum capacity of 10.4 billion cubic meters, and its power station will have a capacity of 1,200 megawatts.
 Turkey says it will generate 3,800-gigawatt hours of power per year.
 Environmentalists fear that once the dam is filled, it will flood 199 villages and submerge the 12,000-year-old town of Hasankeyf, according to the Initiative to Keep Hasankeyf Alive.
 Turkey, however, disputes those figures, saying that Hasankeyf alone will be affected and that work is underway to excavate and preserve as much of the town as possible.